Zachary-MacArthur/Technical-Challenge/README.md

 * Add Scss modules in tandem with tailwind css to improve reusability and efficiency of the project

-* Update the javascript code to typescript
+* Update the JavaScript code to TypeScript

 * Try incorporating Redux